SysKitTeam/docs-point/releases/cloud/point-2024-03-26-release-note.md

 {% hint style="warning" %}
 **Please note!**\
 After upgrading to the latest version, sites need to be synced for data to show on the Storage Metrics report due to performance optimization changes introduced.
-The first site sync for large sites is expected to execute longer than before due to introduced changes.
+The first site sync after the upgrade will be a full site sync instead of a partial one, which is required for the optimization changes to take effect.
 {% endhint %}

 {% hint style="warning" %}
 **Please note!**\
-Summarized policy vulnerability emails will be gradually rolled out beginning today.
+Summarized policy vulnerability emails will be gradually rolled out, beginning with the Point Cloud 2024.2.45 release.
+You can expect to see the improved emails in the upcoming month.
 {% endhint %}

 * **Storage Management gets new improvements!**